mandeeps/SU-WaterCam/README.md

 pyenv install 3.8

-switch to python 3.8 with pyenv global 3.8
+switch to python 3.8 with pyenv local 3.8

+Use local for the current directory, or global use 3.8 for everything

 now you can run the install for lang-segment-anything

 Run running_test.py

+TinySAM -

 ## Old Pi Zero 32-bit Instructions
 Written assuming you are using a Raspberry Pi Zero with headers installed